 The general rule of thumb is, lighter is better.
 And if you can't follow that rule, at least follow this guide.

-Luckily, we've traveled our faces off and we've figured out what works best.
+Luckily, we've traveled our faces off—over two million miles!—and we've figured out what works best.
 It's practically down to an art at this point.

 If you're figuring out what to pack and how to pack for your next trip, read on.

 It doesn't matter too much: A suitcase or a backpack will work.